Skims’ Bi-Annual Sale is here with major savings on bodysuits and beyond | CNN Underscored

-Kim Kardashian’s actually quite good shapewear and clothing brand Skims has kicked off its Bi-Annual Sale conveniently timed to Black Friday.
-Right now, you can shop some of the brand’s often-sold-out bestsellers, like bodysuits, dresses, loungewear and more at a deep discount.
+Kim Kardashian’s actually quite good shapewear and clothing brand, Skims, has kicked off its Bi-Annual Sale conveniently timed to Cyber Monday.
+Right now you can shop some of the brand’s often-sold-out bestsellers like bodysuits, dresses, loungewear and more at a deep discount.

 Read on for some of our favorite picks, and then don’t forget to shop the sale yourself while the discounts are still going and your favorite styles and sizes are still in stock.